ericpante/bioinfo/exam.md

 - FastQC is here: [http://www.usadellab.org/cms/?page=trimmomatic]
 - ipyrad manual is here: https://ipyrad.readthedocs.io/en/master/

+## Useful tips

+Set up you working directory as such: '~/bioinfo`is your main directory. `~/bioinfo/rawdata` contains the `fastq` downloaded and unzipped form ncbi. `~/bioinfo/cleandata` contains reads sorted by `trimmomatic`. the `FastQC` files can be stored in the directory corresponding to its iput `fastq` files.

 ## Exercise 1.

 Install and test FastQC and the blast toolkit.
-Retrieve and set-up the ncbi ITS database for Eukaryotes ().
+Retrieve and set-up the ncbi ITS database for Eukaryotes.
 Write a script to run automatically `FastQC` on `.fastq` files present in a directory, and store the results in a `tab` delimited text file, run `trimmomatic` and clean the reads with the settings provided in the exemple command line for SE reads; re-run fastQC on the same files.
 Prepare a summary table in markdown with the result of FastQC before and after cleaning by trimmomatic.
 Please explain the percentage of data removed and explain.
 Remove all reads matching ITS sequencing using the blast toolkit.

 ## Exercice 2.

-Use the data from exercise 1 to run ipyrad.
+Use the cleaned data from exercise 1 to run ipyrad.
 Install ipyrad and dependencies. create a `params` file for SE sdRAD reads obtained using Pst1.
 Construct a catalog of loci that are match the following conditions (...).
 Explain the why the number of recruited loci differs among the parameter values used for depth of coverage and percent similarity.